clioh/pointwitter/README.md

 #### PostAdded

-Listens for posts added by anyone the user if following.
+Listens for posts added by anyone the user is following.

 _Requires authorization._